Skip to content

 Day 1

 Submit STEP file and 2D drawing.
-The engineering team reviews your model for manufacturability: tool access, fixture strategy, critical tolerance achievability, and material availability.
+The quoting team reviews your package for process fit, material availability, obvious tolerance risks, and lead-time inputs.

 Days 1–2

-Receive DFM feedback with specific recommendations: radius changes for tool access, tolerance callout adjustments, material substitution suggestions for cost reduction.
-Iterate your design if needed — this is the lowest-cost point to make changes.
+After order confirmation, receive DFM recommendations such as radius changes for tool access, tolerance callout adjustments, or material substitutions for cost reduction.
+Iterate your design before production starts.

 Days 2–3